 The first of the lessons for entrepreneurs that is found in this short poem is that words can have a tremendous impact.
 In this poem, the narrator’s whole world was turned upside down with “just a little old letter.”
 It did not take pages upon pages of words.
 Just a few words on one side of a page completely destroyed the narrator.
 There were just a few words written in pencil on a piece of paper.
 Yet those words were enough to make the narrator feel lonely, suicidal, and devastated.

 Entrepreneurs must be careful with their words choices.
 By using the wrong word to describe something, messages can be mangled.
 Using one word instead of another to describe something can cause hurt feelings.
-Poor words choices can lead to loss opportunities.
+Poor words choices can lead to lost opportunities.
 A picture may be worth 1,000 words, and those words matter.
 When we use our words wisely we can create change and do wonderful things.
 Hashtags such as #blacklivesmatter, #meto, and #sayhername are small words that have had a big impact on American life.

 The second of the lessons for entrepreneurs in this poem is that people’s words can destroy us.
 The narrator describes wishing she was in her grave the letter was so devastating.
 This letter gave her the loneliest day of her life.
 A simple letter, not a traditional weapon was powerful enough to snatch a life.
 The devastation that the narrator felt upon reading the letter is palpable.
 As you read the words, you can see her grave.
 You can feel her loneliness.
 The feeling of being brought to death’s door is real and almost visible on the page.
 The narrator was destroyed by the words on the page.

 As entrepreneurs, it is important for us to remember that just a few words can destroy us.
 Twitter messages for example are capped at a mere 240 characters.
-Yet a few well phrased tweets have destroyed businesses, reputations, and lives.
+Yet a few well-phrased tweets have destroyed businesses, reputations, and lives.
 When interacting on social media, entrepreneurs must be careful what they say.
 If they respond improperly to a current event, the business can quickly be destroyed or damaged beyond repair.
 We have all seen stories on the news or in social media about someone being taken down by a few tweets or Facebook posts.

 The third of the lessons for entrepreneurs found in this poem is that our words can destroy others.
 Almost everyone has heard the expression, “sticks and stones may break my bones, but names will never hurt me.”
 As a person who was called names as a child, I can attest that names can hurt you.